Al-Ghaith0/MIC-Amplifier-2/README.md

 also suffered from noise and instability

 Analysis:
-~Gain reduction due to no CMFB(common mode differential circuit) added to the cascode stage and mismatch in components ~Bandwidth reduction because i had to harshly compnsate the circuit due to instability it suffered from
+~Gain reduction due to no CMFB(common mode feedback) added to the cascode stage and mismatch in components ~Bandwidth reduction because i had to harshly compnsate the circuit due to instability it suffered from

 noise and instablility due to: